hanrichard/stan-test/my-app/README.md

 ### Are there any improvements you could make to your submission?

-- To improve the accessibilities
+- To improve the accessibility

 - To improve the UI for mobile and tablet views